How to Fix Text in AI Images (5 Ways That Actually Work)

 5 Ways to Fix Text in AI Images

-Why it works: Fewer characters means less opportunity for the model to make mistakes.
-The pixel patterns for "SALE" are much more common in training data than "GRAND OPENING SALE — 50% OFF EVERYTHING."
+Why it works: Fewer characters = fewer chances for the model to make mistakes.
+The pixel patterns for "SALE" are way more common in training data than "GRAND OPENING SALE — 50% OFF EVERYTHING."

 A neon sign that says "OPEN" glowing in a dark alley, cinematic lighting

-Pro tip: If you need multiple words, consider generating them as separate images and compositing later.
+Pro tip: If you need multiple words, generate them as separate images and composite later.

 A minimalist poster with the text "HELLO WORLD" in bold white letters on a black background